Mahia113/pokeSDKiOS/index.md

 let rmClient = RMClient()
 ```

-A brief example using the sdk
+A brief example using the PokeSDK.

 Example to get all characters as an array of character struct: